nyancel/Startpages/README.md

 ### What is a startpage?

-a startpage is a "locally hosted" (usually just a .html file stored on the device and accesed by a filepath) html page that serves as the "homepage" for your browser, this is the page that first opens when you launch your browser, and could be the default page for new tabs in your browser of choice with that said the ability to utlize startpages differs from browser to browser. in general the consesus seems to be that browsers like firefox offers more flexibility in terms of customization for these things then for instance chrome. but with a plethora of browsers and extensions for each of them these startpages are useufll no matter what you choose to work with as your browser of choice.
+a startpage is a "locally hosted" (usually just a .html file stored on the device and accessed by a filepath) html page that serves as the "homepage" for your browser, this is the page that first opens when you launch your browser, and could be the default page for new tabs in your browser of choice with that said the ability to utilize startpages differs from browser to browser. in general the consensus seems to be that browsers like firefox offers more flexibility in terms of customization for these things then for instance chrome. but with a plethora of browsers and extensions for each of them these startpages are usefull no matter what you choose to work with as your browser of choice.

 ### what is in the project?